Bor rifle: Alex Tactical Sport 308 Winchester

-The Alex Tactical Sport 308 Winchester is a variant based on the Polish Armed Forces 7.62×51mm NATO Bor rifle.
-It is chambered for the .308 Winchester cartridge – which is very similar to the 7.62×51mm NATO cartridge – and is intended for the civilian market.
-As such the Alex Tactical Sport is adapted to the needs of sportsmen and law enforcement and the design has been simplified – reducing the number of rifle components.
-The Alex Tactical Sport weighs 5.3 kg, has a 660 mm long barrel and feeds from a double stack 10-round box magazine.
-It was presented to the shooting public on 8–11 March 2013 at the IWA & OutdoorClassics fair in Nuremberg.
+The Alex Tactical Sport .308 Winchester is a variant based on the Polish Armed Forces’ 7.62×51mm NATO Bor rifle.
+It is chambered for the .308 Winchester cartridge—which is very similar to the 7.62×51mm NATO cartridge—and is intended for the civilian market.
+As such, the Alex Tactical Sport has been adapted to meet the needs of sportsmen and law enforcement, with a simplified design that reduces the number of rifle components.
+The rifle weighs 5.3 kg, features a 660 mm barrel, and is fed by a double-stack 10-round box magazine.
+It was presented to the shooting public from 8–11 March 2013 at the IWA & OutdoorClassics fair in Nuremberg.